Dina (belly dancer)

-Dina Talaat Sayed Muhammad (دينا طلعت سيد محمد, /arz/; born March 27, 1964) is an Egyptian belly dancer and actress.
+Dina Talaat Sayed Muhammad (دينا طلعت سيد محمد, /arz/; born 12 April 1964) is an Egyptian belly dancer and actress.
 She was named as the "Last Egyptian Dancer" by the American magazine Newsweek.
 She has a master's degree in Philosophy.

 Personal life

-Dina was born in Rome, Italy.
+Dina was born in Rome, Italy and her origins are from Upper Egypt.
 Her father was correspondent for the Middle East News Agency in Rome.
 At age 16, Dina became depressed after her fiancé committed suicide and she attempted to kill herself.
 She earned a master's degree in philosophy from Ain Shams University at the insistence of her father.
 She has a sister, Rita, who was a professional singer in the 1980s before retiring and deciding to wear the niqab.
 Her first marriage ended in divorce in 1998.
 She then married director Sameh El Bagoury, the father of her son Ali.
 After El Bagoury's death from a brain tumour in 2001, she secretly married Hossam Abol Fotouh.
 It was rumored that she would retire, but she returned to her career.